Aravindh-SNR/responsive-website/README.md

 # responsive-website-using-css-grid
-A responsive website layout built using CSS Grid
+A responsive website layout built using CSS Grid (This was an exercise from the course by Wes Bos: https://cssgrid.io/)